USS Independence (LCS-2)

 USS Independence (LCS-2) is the lead ship of the Independence-class of littoral combat ships.
-She is the sixth ship of the United States Navy to be named for the concept of independence.
-The design was produced by the General Dynamics consortium for the Navy's LCS program, and competes with the Lockheed Martin designed Freedom variant.
+It is the sixth ship of the United States Navy to be named for the concept of independence.
+The design was produced by the General Dynamics consortium for the Navy's LCS program, and competes with the Lockheed Martin–designed Freedom variant.

-Independence, delivered to the Navy at the end of 2009, was a high speed, small crew corvette (although the U.S. Navy does not use the term) intended for operation in the littoral zone.
-She can swap out various systems to take on various missions, including finding and destroying mines, hunting submarines in and near shallow water, and fighting small boats (she is not intended to fight warships).
+Independence, delivered to the Navy at the end of 2009, was a high-speed, small-crew corvette, although the U.S. Navy does not use the term, intended to operate in littoral waters.
+It can swap out various systems to take on various missions, including finding and destroying mines, hunting submarines in and near shallow water, and fighting small boats (it is not intended to fight warships).
 The ship is a trimaran design with a wide beam above the waterline that supports a larger flight deck than those of the Navy's much larger destroyers and cruisers, as well as a large hangar and a similarly large mission bay below.
-The trimaran hull also exhibits low hydrodynamic drag, allowing efficient operation on two diesel powered water jets at speeds up to 18 kn, and high speed operation on two gas turbine powered water jets at a sustainable 44 kn and even faster for short periods.
+The trimaran hull also exhibits low hydrodynamic drag, allowing efficient operation on two diesel-powered water jets at speeds up to 18 kn, and high-speed operation on two gas turbine–powered water jets at a sustainable 44 kn and even faster for short periods.

 On 29 July 2021, the Navy decommissioned Independence during a private ceremony at Naval Base San Diego, California.

 Description

-The design for Independence is based on a high speed trimaran (Benchijigua Express) hull built by Austal (Henderson, Australia).
+The design for Independence is based on a high-speed trimaran (Benchijigua Express) hull built by Austal (Henderson, Australia).
 The 418 ft surface combatant design requires a crew of 43 sailors.